zeruhur/loner/en/loner_v3.md

 | **No, and...**   | **Escalates the stakes significantly** |

 📌 **Example:** Zahra is interrogating an informant.
-- 🎲 **Yes, and…** → *The informant cracks immediately and spills everything—and even offers to help.*
+- 🎲 **Yes, and…** → *The informant cracks immediately and spills everything — and even offers to help.*
 - 🎲 **Yes…** → *He gives Zahra the information she wants.*
 - 🎲 **Yes, but…** → *He talks, but some details are unreliable or missing.*
 - 🎲 **No, but…** → *He refuses to talk, but his reaction suggests he knows something crucial.*
 - 🎲 **No…** → *He refuses to talk completely.*
 - 🎲 **No, and…** → *He shuts down and alerts someone to Zahra’s presence.*

-This interpretation helps **control pacing**—*Yes, and...* moves the game forward rapidly, while *No, and...* forces a dramatic shift.
+This interpretation helps **control pacing** — *Yes, and...* moves the game forward rapidly, while *No, and...* forces a dramatic shift.

-### Example: Expanding the Story with Interpretation
+### 📌 Example: Expanding the Story with Interpretation

 📌 **Scenario:** Zahra is sneaking into a research facility.
 📌 **Question:** *"Does she make it inside unnoticed?"*